ClusterHQ/flocker/docs/index.rst

 Using Flocker with a Cluster Manager
 ====================================

-To install Flocker, first choose which Cluster Manager you are using, or intend to use:
+For installation and configuration information for using Flocker with a cluster manager, first choose which integration you are using, or intend to use:

 .. raw:: html